soumiknafiulferdous/Online-Medicine-Shop/README.md

 That’s why, Online Medicine Shop is developed where the management system of the medicine shop is web based through which one can manage a medicine shop easily from anywhere at anytime.

+## Overview

+1. An online based medicine shop
+2. Search and order medicine in the website
+3. Can download invoice after ordering
+4. Admin assigns a deliveryman to deliver medicine

 ## Languages

 Front end Language : HTML, CSS, JavaScript